Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Procedure: Two handlers and their animals approach each other from a distance of about 10 yards, stop, shake hands, and exchange pleasantries, and continue on for about five yards.

-The handler must be aware of the animal's potential response to a dog, PRO-actively (rather than RE-actively inactively) help the animal succeed, and at the same time, be polite and friendly to a stranger.
+As in all exercises, the handler must be aware of the animal's potential response to a dog, PRO-actively (rather than RE-actively or IN-actively) help the animal succeed, and at the same time be polite and friendly to a stranger.
 If the test is done with two dogs, they should show no more than a casual interest in each other.
 A dog that crosses the vertical mid-line of the handler, either in front or behind, to try and reach the neutral dog will be scored a "Not Ready".
 (Small dogs may be carried for this exercise.)
 Cats and other animals can be held by the handler or placed in a carrier and walked past a dog.
-The animal should not: Growl or bite, Stare, Bark or cry, Chase, Raise its hackles, Attack, Attempt to jump on a person or an animal, or Cross the midline to greet the neutral dog or person.
+The animal should not: Growl or bite, Stare, Bark or cry, Chase, Raise its hackles, Attack, Attempt to jump on a person or an animal, OR Cross the midline to greet the neutral dog or person.

 Exercise A - Overall Exam